Javier María Pascual Ibañez: El Pensamiento Navarro

-Apart from mobilizing support for the Borbón-Parmas and for labor-related changes embraced by the Church, other key thread of the newspaper was support for de-centralised organisation of state; this, however, has never amounted to endorsing separatism of peripheral nationalisms, which Pascual vehemently opposed.
-Though supportive of creeping democratization, Pensamiento avoided open challenge of either Franco or Francoism and – perhaps to some extent genuinely – boasted fidelity to "the spirit of July 18th".
+Apart from mobilizing support for the Borbón-Parmas and for labor-related changes embraced by the Church, another key thread of the newspaper was the support for de-centralised organisation of state.
+This however, has never amounted to endorsing separatism of peripheral nationalisms, which Pascual vehemently opposed.
+Though supportive of creeping democratization, Pensamiento avoided an open challenge of either Franco or Francoism and – perhaps to some extent genuinely – boasted fidelity to "the spirit of July 18th".
 Calls for liberalization were styled as defense of the very regime, official auto-denomination of the state as "Monarquía Tradícional, Católica, Social y Representativa" was repeated ad nauseam, and Franco's own words were often quoted when presenting Carlism as representation of "la España ideal, frente a la bastarda y afrancesada de los liberales".

 The regime identified Pensamiento as subversive, though it applied few inconclusive measures.
 The boldest one was a 46-day exile in Riaza, administered versus Pascual in early 1969.
 More fateful were differences with the Traditionalists controlling Editorial Navarra, a front company which owned the newspaper.
 Though there were no public clashes between Pascual and the board in 1966-1968, key Traditionalist pundits used to challenge Pascual's line from the very onset.
 In the late 1960s he was already considered one of three "prohombres del neocarlismo socialista", who presided over transformation towards Marxism.
-Following printing of declaration issued by Catholic syndicates, which in name of "the working class" lambasted "unjust and inhuman capitalist system", in the spring of 1970 Pascual was officially admonished by the managing board; in July that year Editorial Navarra terminated Pascual's employment contract.
+Following the printing of the declaration issued by Catholic syndicates, which in the name of "the working class" lambasted "unjust and inhuman capitalist system", in the spring of 1970 Pascual was officially admonished by the managing board; in July that year Editorial Navarra terminated Pascual's employment contract.